-To compliment our existing Collaborate Troubleshooting Guides, here are some quick tips to help you get up and going with Collaborate Ultra
+To complement our existing Collaborate Troubleshooting Guides, here are some tips to help you get up and going with Collaborate Ultra.
+Last updated: 11.03.2021.

 - Make sure you’re using a recent version of a supported browser*